National Cadet Corps (India): Grading in Certificates

 Fail – Cadets obtaining less than 45% in any paper or less than 50% in aggregate.
+The grading has changed now; it's negative marking for all B and C certificate exams, that is, +2 for every right answer, -0.5 for every wrong answer, and no deduction if the question is not marked.

 Activities

 Republic Day Camp (RDC)

 Chief of Naval Staff Admiral Devendra Kumar Joshi interacting with NCC cadets at the Republic Day Camp 2014.
 DG NCC Lt Gen Aniruddha Chakravarty is also seen.

-Before the RDC, all group headquarters participate in the IGC (Inter-Group Competition).
-After the IGC, the selected cadets are trained by the drill instructors of the Indian Army and they are given rigorous military training and drill training daily until the time comes when the cadets have to depart to Delhi to represent their respective states.
+Before the RDC, all group headquarters participated in the IGC (Inter-Group Competition).
+After the IGC, the selected cadets are trained by the drill instructors of the Indian Army, and they are given rigorous military training and drill training daily until the time comes when the cadets have to depart for Delhi to represent their respective states.